 People may react differently to pain relief and sedation.
 During pregnancy it is best to avoid all but essential dental treatments.
 If you take medication, have experienced any allergic reactions or have a medical condition, please be sure to inform your dentist.
-Usually the numbness of an injection or the effects of the administered medication will wear off in a few hours, but it is important to consider travel arrangements home after the treatment.
+Usually the effects of the administered medication will wear off in a few hours, but it is important to consider travel arrangements home after sedation treatment.
 Ask your dentist for advice about regular checks and preventative oral hygiene practices.

 Contact us with your questions about sedation dentistry.